JJ/hoborg/text/text.md

 and fists-mean-business by my side and slightly behind me.
 He really meant business that way too.

+No, Gummy, I didn't hit them.
+Why should I?
+I was down on my luck, and one's got to earn a living.

+And a good living it might be, too.
+Ten thousand pesos on the spot, ten thousand more when I got them something, which they really, really wanted for no particular reason.
+They collected.
+They had a hardware store.
+They liked shiny, rolling things.
+They wanted the Man, they wanted Manuel the Mechanical Man.
+Which was, metaphorically speaking, I know, Duke, you like when I speak metaphorically, kicking dust in a circus.

+The speaking non-descript man described the thing for me, just in case I got it wrong and got them a kicking watering can or a singing flower pot.

+"You've got to got us a rolling teakettle with ears people call Manuel", he told me.

 A rolling teakettle with ears
 ---------------------------